 There's no better way to celebrate St. Patrick's Day than enjoying a cold pint of beer in your greenest attire.
-Actually, maybe there is one way... make the beer itself green, too.
-If you want to get in on that actions, here's where to buy green beer for St. Patrick's Day, because there's no such thing as being too festive.
+Actually, maybe there is one way — make the beer itself green.
+If you want to get in on that action, here's where to buy green beer for St. Patrick's Day.

 But first, a little history about this uniquely colored brew.
-The first green beer is credited to an Irish-American physician who created it for his New York clubhouse in 1914, per Vox.
-Eventually, the concoction took off and became a mainstream symbol of the Irish holiday — even though greening beer wasn't an Irish tradition, per se.
-According to United Press International, people in Ireland were still being introduced to green beer as late as late as 1985 — and they liked it.
-With green beer becoming an international success, it's no wonder it's become a St. Patrick's Day staple.
-According to Vox, green beer is typically made with a mixture of beer and blue food coloring which mixes with the beer's natural yellow for a green look, but Irish Central also notes that you can also use a few drops of green food coloring to achieve the same look.
+Green beer is generally credited to an Irish-American physician, Thomas H. Curtain, who apparently created it by adding a touch of blue dye to the beer for his New York clubhouse in 1914.
+Eventually, the concoction took off and became a mainstream symbol of the Irish holiday — even though green beer isn’t an Irish tradition, per se.
+According to United Press International, people in Ireland were still being introduced to green beer as late as 1985.

 Since St. Patrick’s Day falls on a Tuesday this year, you might want to have a brew or two before March 17.
 Thankfully, there are plenty of bars getting the party started the weekend of March 13.
 Here are a few ways you can get some green beer to celebrate St. Paddy’s Day.